-Their pilot project focuses on documenting sites and experiences relating to the Mau Mau Emergency in Kenya (1952 – 1960), one of the most brutal – and least known – episodes in British colonial history.
-The team of volunteers has researched and visited a number of sites formerly used to detain and torture thousands of Kenyans.
-We have collected a wealth of documentation, including oral testimonies from former detainees, and contemporary and archival images.
+They have collected a wealth of documentation, including oral testimonies from former detainees, and contemporary and archival images.
 The Museum has also produced a number of media pieces including a podcast, documentary, short films and a blog.
-Through our collaborative, creative processes we aim to promote social cohesion, understanding, and empathy within and between communities, nationally and internationally.
+Through collaborative, creative processes, the museum aims to promote social cohesion, understanding, and empathy within and between communities, nationally, and internationally.
 The long-term plan is to have a collection of online resources and physical exhibitions networked globally to build awareness of these events and experiences.